 Piles shall be driven using either a conforming hammer equivalent to the design hammer as nominated in Clause 1 of Annexure MRTS65.1 or an Alternative hammer in accordance with Clause 7.5.2 or 7.5.3 (an Alternative hammer).
-The actual hammer used is termed the "job hammer".
+The actual hammer used is termed the 'job hammer'.

-7.5.2 Conforming and Design hammer
+7.5.2 Conforming and design hammer

-The Design hammer is the hammer the designer has nominated for use during the contract having cognisance of the geotechnical conditions existing of the site, the mass of the piles to be driven and the required capacity of the piles.
+The Design hammer is the hammer the designer has nominated for use during the contract having cognisance of the geotechnical conditions existing of the Site, the mass of the piles to be driven, the design depths of installation, and the required capacity of the piles.
 The details of the Design hammer are shown in Clause 1 of Annexure MRTS65.1.
 A Conforming hammer is one which meets or exceeds the capability of the Design hammer in terms of falling mass, drop height and rated energy and its input energy can be adjusted to consistently achieve a similar energy input as the Design hammer after all relevant losses have been accounted for.
 It also conforms to the requirements of Table 7.5.2.

 For heavy hammers, of mass over 125% of the Design hammer, it is critical that the input energy can be accurately controlled to give an equivalent energy input as the Design hammer.
-When using a heavy hammer the input energy should be adjusted to give a typical driving set of 5 mm to 10 mm.
+When using a heavy hammer, the input energy should be adjusted to give a typical driving set of 5 mm to 10 mm per blow (measured as an average over ten blows).
 Provided this can be achieved there is no upper limit on the mass of a heavy hammer.